Cheers from London! travel tips

-Cheers from London!
-I get dozens of emails, Facebook messages and Twitter pings each week asking travel questions – what to pack, how to look fabulous, electronics advice— so I decided to answer some of the most frequently asked ones in a post.
+I get dozens of emails, Facebook messages and Twitter pings each week asking for practical travel tips – what to pack, how to look fabulous, electronics advice— so I decided to answer some of the most frequently asked ones in a post.
 Practical travel tips can be found all over the web, so I’ll attempt to provide my take without regurgitating ones that you can find elsewhere.

 Underwater housing for Canon G12 – best electronics purchase of the year!

 Candid cameras.
 You don’t have to spend thousands of dollars on equipment to take gorgeous pictures, but you DO need to read your camera’s manual before you travel.
 And you know how they say if you want to be a good writer, you should read other good writers?
 The same applies to photography.
 Take a look at the travel photos you most admire and attempt to emulate them.
 I developed my style after a summer in Paris where I learned the techniques of great French photographers Henri Cartier-Bresson and Robert Doisneau.

 For some modern-day inspiration, check out Kristin, Ken, Kirsten and Steve.
 After a while, you’ll develop your own style and be on your way to capturing priceless memories that your Facebook friends will drool over. travel tips

 People ask all the time what camera I use, so here it is: the Canon G12 – only $399 on Amazon.
 I also invested in the underwater housing for that model so I can scuba dive, whitewater raft or just get up close and personal with great white sharks – all with the same amazing camera. travel tips

 Other cameras I like: Olympus Stylus Tough | Jodi’s Olympus